Growing speech, language, and literacy skills word by word

 For virtual services, please contact to book.

-• This is a great question and it is my job to help you determine this during your initial visit.
+• This is a great question, and it’s exactly what we help families with during the initial visit.

-During the initial SLP visit, I will assess your child’s speech, language, and communication skills.
-By the end of the visit, I will be able to tell you if your child is currently meeting the expected milestones for their age range, needs further assessment, and/or would benefit from speech and language therapy to support their communication skills.
+In your first SLP session, we will assess your child’s speech, language, and communication skills.
+By the end of the visit, we can share whether your child is meeting age-appropriate milestones, if further assessment is needed, and whether they would benefit from speech and language therapy to support their communication development.

-• This depends on your extended health insurance coverage.
-Coverage for speech and language services is sometimes listed as “speech therapy”, “speech and language therapy”, “speech language pathology” or “speech language pathologist” services.
+• Coverage for speech and language services depends on your extended health insurance plan.
+These services may be listed as “speech therapy,” “speech and language therapy,” “speech-language pathology,” or “speech-language pathologist” services.

 • Families are able to pay for services via INTERAC e-transfer or credit card.